There is a quotation by Robert Schuller who said: “The good news is that the bad news can be turned into good news when you change your attitude”.

 Structure your paragraphs in the inverted pyramid style.
 This means stating your conclusion first, then supporting it with the sentences that follow.
 This helps scanners move from point to point and decide where they’d like to dive in deeper.

-Once you’ve done that, use the following easy design techniques to make your content much more reader-friendly.
+Once you’ve done that, use the following easy design techniques to make your content better for readers.

 It takes just a few minutes to turn a post from an overwhelming mass of gray text to something that engages the reader and pulls her in.